The Best Luxury Small Group Tour of Southeast Asia

 Royal Chedis at Doi Inthanon

-The second short and fascinating stop as you head down the mountain is the Royal Projects Highway Market run by the Hill Tribes of the Doi Inthanon region.
+Hill Tribe Market.
+Your last stop as you head down the mountain is the Royal Projects Highway Market run by the Hill Tribes of the Doi Inthanon region.
 You will stop and walk around the outdoor stalls selling fruits, produce, nuts and other items organically grown by the simple and now well-to-do tribal locals, some of whom will be dressed in their unique clothing.
 This market, its wares, and the tribal people that grow and sell here are a growing testament of the success of the Late King’s vision and efforts.
-The Royal Projects granted the Hill Tribes their own land to cultivate, free seeds, tools, and all other resources needed to make them succeed in becoming successful natural farmers.
-Now, over half a century later, the results of the Late King’s vision have brought happiness to everyone involved.
+After this you will return to your boutique resort arriving in the evening.

 (Overnight – Na Nirand Romantic Boutique Resort)